Gruen Movement Made in Cincinnati

 One weight driven all mechanical movement- ingenious hardware of functioning beauty keeping accurate time on 4 giant dials 15 feet away in every direction turning giant hands accurately to the second.
 Mind Blowing simplicity.

-Did this movement also power and time the ringing of the Carillon bells?
+This movement would have also powered and correctly timed the ringing of the Carillon bells.

 A Clock Tower Tour